rolandtritsch/kotlin-aoc-2017/README.md

-# kotlin-aoc-2017
-Porting scala-aoc-2017 to kotlin (to learn the language)
+# Porting scala-aoc-2017 to kotlin (to learn the language)

+To make this work you need to ...

+* install kotlin
+* install gradle
+* ???